PLM Technology

 The One-Sentence Answer

 PDM manages CAD files.
 PLM governs the full product lifecycle.
-PDM is a subset of PLM, and the boundary between them is one of organizational ambition more than technical capability.
+PDM is a subset of PLM, and the boundary is organizational ambition more than technical capability.

 What PDM Is

-Product Data Management is the discipline — and the software category — that grew up underneath CAD in the late 1980s and 1990s, when engineering organizations made the structural shift from drawings on paper to files on disk.
-Once there were files, somebody had to manage them: version them, control who could edit them, lock them when they were checked out, reassemble them into something that resembled a product.
+Product Data Management is the discipline — and the software category — that grew up underneath CAD when engineering organizations shifted from drawings on paper to files on disk.
+Once there were files, somebody had to manage them: version them, control who could edit them, lock them when checked out, reassemble them into something that resembled a product.
 PDM was that somebody.
-Versioning, check-in and check-out, basic multi-level assembly structure, and access control are the four primitives, and a serious PDM tool delivers them well across at least one CAD ecosystem.
+Versioning, check-in/check-out, basic multi-level assembly structure, and access control are the four primitives, and a serious PDM tool delivers them well across at least one CAD ecosystem.

 What PLM Is

 Product Lifecycle Management is the broader category that extends the same primitives — structured product data, versioned revisions, controlled access — across the full life of the product.
-PLM is the system of record for the product itself: the bill of materials in its engineering, manufacturing, and service variants; the engineering change history; the valid configurations for each market; the lifecycle state of every controlled object from in work through released to obsolete.
-PLM is engineering-led — it owns the design intent — and it sits next to ERP (which owns financial transactions) and MES (which owns shop-floor execution), not in place of them.
+PLM is the system of record for the product itself: the bill of materials in its engineering, manufacturing, and service variants; the change history; the valid configurations for each market; the lifecycle state of every controlled object from in work through released to obsolete.
+PLM is engineering-led — it owns the design intent — and sits next to ERP (financial transactions) and MES (shop-floor execution), not in place of them.
 The longer treatment is in What is PLM?.

 The Actual Difference